 History of Our Chapter

-A campaign to begin the House started in 1982 after research showed that an average of 45 children from outside of Springfield were being admitted to Springfield hospitals each day.
+A campaign to bring the first Ronald McDonald House to central Illinois started in 1982 after research showed that an average of 45 children from outside of Springfield were being admitted to Springfield hospitals each day.
 In 1984, a capital campaign began, followed by a groundbreaking in 1985.
-Ronald McDonald House Charities of Central Illinois officially opened its doors in Springfield on February 15, 1986.
+The Springfield, IL Ronald McDonald House officially opened its doors on February 15, 1986.

 The History of Ronald McDonald House Charities